Contrast-Security-OSS/docs/content/admin/policy_mgmt/LibraryPolicy.md

 <a href="assets/images/Library-policy.png" rel="lightbox" title="Security Controls grid"><img class="thumbnail" src="assets/images/Library-policy.png"/></a>

-Check the box to **Restrict libraries** and click on the multiselect field to choose which libraries you want to include.
-Check the box to **Enable version requirements** and click on the multiselect field choose one or multiple libraries that must be within your given number of versions.
+Check the box to **Restrict libraries** and click on the multiselect field to choose which libraries you want to exclude from your portfolio.
+Check the box to **Enable version requirements** and click on the multiselect field to choose one or multiple libraries that must be within your given number of versions.
 Click the **Add another requirement** link to create version requirements for additional library groupings.

 ### Fail libraries